esmf-org/esmf/src/addon/ESMX/README.md

 ### Dynamically loading components from shared objects at run-time

 There are two options recognized when specifying the value of the `model` field for a component in the `esmxRun.yaml` file:

 - First, if the value specified is recognized as a *component-name* provided by any of the components built into `esmx` during build-time, as specified by `esmxBuild.yaml`, the respective component is accessed via its Fortran module.
 - Second, if the value does not match a build-time dependency, it is assumed to correspond to a shared object instead.
-In that case the attempt is made to load the specified shared object at run-time, and to associate with the generic component label.
+In that case the attempt is made to load the specified shared object file at run-time, and to associate with the generic component label.
+The search order details of the OS dependent dynamic linker apply to find the specified shared object file.
+A convenient way to indicate a specific shared object file is to use an absolute or relative path that contains a slash ("/") as part of the specified `model` field value.

 ## The Unfied ESMX_Driver